srilumpa/fluent-plugin-shodan/README.md

 The outputed "logs" follow the Shodan [Banner specification](https://datapedia.shodan.io/).

 A valid API key will be necessary for this plugin to work.
-The Shodan Search plugin will work with a _Free_ account with limited functionnalities, but the Shodans Stream and the Shodan Alert plugins will need a subscription plan to work.
+The Shodan Search plugin will work with a _Free_ account with limited functionnalities, but the Shodans Stream and the Shodan Alert plugins will need at least a membership to work.

 ## Installation